swiftlang/swift-org-website/documentation/server/index.md

 - [Deployment](/documentation/server/guides/deployment.html)
 - [Packaging](/documentation/server/guides/packaging.html)

-Additionally, there are specific guides for library developers:
+Additionally, specific guides exist for library developers:

 * [Log Levels](/documentation/server/guides/libraries/log-levels.html)
 * [Adopting Swift Concurrency](/documentation/server/guides/libraries/concurrency-adoption-guidelines.html)

-_These guides are community effort, and all are invited to share their tips and know-how by submitting pull requests to the [Swift.org site](https://github.com/apple/swift-org-website)_.
+_These guides are a community effort.
+Anyone is invited to share their tips and know-how by submitting pull requests to the [Swift.org site](https://github.com/apple/swift-org-website)_.

 ## Swift Server Workgroup

 The Swift Server workgroup is a steering team that promotes the use of Swift for developing and deploying server applications.
-The Swift Server workgroup:
+The workgroup:

-* Defines and prioritize efforts that address the needs of the Swift server community
+* Defines and prioritizes efforts that address the needs of the Swift server community.
-* Defines and run an incubation process for these efforts to reduce duplication of effort, increase compatibility and promote best practices
+* Defines and runs an incubation process for these efforts to reduce duplication of effort, increase compatibility, and promote best practices.
-* Channels feedback for Swift language features needed by the server development community to the Swift Core Team
+* Channels feedback for Swift language features needed by the server development community to the Swift Core Team.

 Read more about the workgroup and server incubator it runs [here](/sswg "Swift Server Workgroup").